-The Trent Programme is designed to train people from diverse backgrounds to become resourceful clinicians capable of drawing on a broad range of psychological models and theories, including Cognitive Behavioural Therapy (CBT), to inform their practice as Health and Care Professions Council (HCPC) registered and British Psychological Society (BPS) Chartered clinical psychologists.
+The programme is designed to train students from diverse backgrounds to become resourceful clinicians capable of drawing on a broad range of psychological models and theories, including cognitive behavioural therapy (CBT), to inform their practice as Health and Care Professions Council (HCPC) registered and British Psychological Society (BPS) Chartered clinical psychologists.
 Upon successful completion, the programme leads to the award of a DClinPsy doctoral degree.

-During the first year of the course the emphasis is on acquiring basic clinical skills and practising them in one-to-one settings.
-These basic clinical skills are taught in the Professional Skills module in Semester 1, delivered primarily at The University of Lincoln.

-Trainees also start the first research module: Research Design and Ethics.
-Trainees have a year-long two-part Foundation Placement in their Home Trust during the first year.
+During the first year, the emphasis is on acquiring basic clinical skills and practising them in one-to-one settings.
+These skills are taught in the Professional Skills module delivered primarily at the University of Lincoln.
+Students also start the first research module and trainees have a year-long two-part Foundation Placement in their home Trust during the first year.

-The first part of the placement focuses on assessment and formulation, the second on intervention and evaluation.
-Clinical placement work is introduced in the first semester and gives trainees the opportunity to practise the skills they have had the chance to develop at the university, to work with longer term cases and to become familiar with how a clinical psychology service operates.
+The first part of the placement focuses on assessment and formulation, and the second on intervention and evaluation.
+Clinical placement work is introduced in the first term and provides the opportunity to practise the skills students have developed, to work with longer term cases, and to become familiar with how a clinical psychology service operates.

 Contact and Independent Study

 While on a placement, students receive one and a half hours per week of formal supervision and one and a half hours of informal contact with a supervisor.
 There is also a minimum of three meetings per placement with a clinical tutor.
 More meetings are available depending on individual student needs.

 There is a thirteen-week intense block of teaching at start of the course, followed by teaching one day per week for most of the first six months of the academic year.
 There is also a minimum of two meetings per term with a personal tutor (one individual and one group).